-- x.
-Legend of Symbols
+Note:

-Note: All annotation is to be printed at a minimum size of 0.08" tall and is to be clearly legible with no overwrites by features, leaders or other obstructions.
-It is recommended that annotation for asbuilt features be prepared at a larger size than that for proposed features to clearly differentiate them.
-It is also recommended that line-work for as-built features be thicker and/or darker than proposed features, and screening be used further clarify as-built vs. proposed.
+All annotation is to be printed at a minimum size of 0.07" tall and is to be clearly legible with no overwrites by features, leaders or other obstructions.
+It is recommended that annotation for as-

-PLAN P REPARER (P.E./L.S.):
+PLAN PREPARER (P.E./L.S.): Affix P.E.
+Stamp and Seal

 (Printed name)

-(Signatu ıre)
+(Signature)

 Date:

-Affix 1 P.E.
-Stamp and Seal

-FIGURE 7D TOWN OF AVON AS-BUILT CHECKLIST FOR NEW RESIDENTIAL HOME OR ADDITION FEBRUARY 8, 2022
+FIGURE 7D TOWN OF AVON AS-BUILT CHECKLIST FOR NEW RESIDENTIAL HOME OR ADDITION JANUARY 18, 2023

-APPLICA NI NAN 1E

-APPLICA NT ADD RES s
+APPLICANT NAM

+APPLICANT ADD RESS

-APPLICA NT PHO NE A AND EMAIL
+APPLICANT PHO NE AND EMAIL

 PROJECT NAME

-PROJECT ADDR ESS
+PROJECT ADDRE SS

-n requires submittal of an as-built record plan containing the following in addition to d on the Plot Plan prior to Engineering sign off on the Certificate of Occupancy:
+ction requires submittal of an as-built record plan containing the following in addition to the d on the Plot Plan prior to Engineering sign off on the Certificate of Occupancy:

-Place ched ck mark (✓) for each item supplied.
+Place check mark ✓) for each item supplied.

-1. E Each sh eet o of the plans or maps must include a title block with the following information:
+1. Each she et of the plans or maps must include a title block with the following information:

 a.
 Name of owner

 b.
 Name, address and telephone number of plan preparer (Land Surveyor)

 c.
 Name and address of property

 d.
 7 digit Assessor's parcel ID number

 e.
 "As-built" shall be noted in title block

 f.
 Date when drawing was prepared

 g.
 Date and description of revisions

-n as-built map of the site on paper size 11" x 17", 18"x24", 22"x34", or 24"x36". be same scale as approved site plan.
+a: An as-built map of the site on paper size 11" x 17", 18"x24", 22"x34", or 24"x36".
+Plans same scale as approved site plan.

 a.
 Bearings and Distances of all boundary lines and acreage of site.
 All iron pins and monuments found or set are to be depicted on the plan.
 Iron pins are required at all property angle points, must be set prior to issuance of permanent certificate of occupancy, and must be shown on as-built.
 (Iron pins on individual lots which are part of a bonded subdivision need not be set prior to issuance of permanent C.O.)
 Monuments at corners and angles of all new streets and new street lines, at all points of curvature and tangency.

 b.
 Building lines in accordance with zoning regulations

-C. As-built locations of all above-ground physical features such as: buildings, driveway, walks, retaining walls, well, septic system, clean outs, curb stops, deck, patio, swimming pool, fences, utility structures, and other "permanent" structures.
-Buildings are to include offset dimensions to a minimum of the 3
+c.
+As-built locations of all above-ground physical features such as: buildings, driveway, walks, retaining walls, well, septic system, clean outs, curb stops, deck, patio, swimming pool, fences, utility structures, and other "permanent" structures.
+Buildings are to include offset dimensions to a minimum of the 3 closest property lines